 Focal Range

-Tamron 15-30mm f2.8 VC USD has a focal range of 15-30mm and 2.0X zoom ratio .
-When it is mounted on an APS-C sensor camera with 1.6x crop, it provides an 35mm (FF) equivalent of 24 - 48mm.
+2.0X zoom ratio .
+When it is mounted on an APS-C sensor camera with 1.6x crop, it provides a 35mm (FF) equivalent of

-Tokina 12-28mm f4 Pro DX has a focal range of 12-28mm and 2.3X zoom ratio which has an effective (full-frame 35mm equivalent) focal range of 19.2-44.8mm when used on a APS-C / DX format camera.
+On the other hand, the Tokina 12-28mm f4 Pro DX has a focal range of 12-28mm and 2.3X zoom ratio which has an effective (full-frame 35mm equivalent) focal range of 19.2-44.8mm when used on a APS-C / DX format camera.